 Chords Club, The Malt Loft, Emsworth Road, Lymington

-The Chords Club was originally opened by Dave Burningham in the mid-sixties at St Thomas’ parish hall before it moved to the Malt Loft in Emsworth Road in 1969.
+The Chords Club was originally opened by Dave Burningham in the mid-sixties at St. Thomas’ parish hall before it moved to the Malt Loft in Emsworth Road in 1969.
 The clubs biggest claim to fame occured on 31st May 1969 when the Northern Irish band Eire Apparent turned up to play with Jimi Hendrix in tow.
-At the time he was producing their album “Sunrise” and happened to have a night off from the Experience.
-Other famous names to play at the club included Rod Stewart, Elton John and Eric Clapton before they were famous.
-Dave is also good friends with Bill Wyman and is on speaking terms with the rest of the Rolling Stones.
+At the time he was producing their album Sunrise and happened to have a night off from the Experience.
+Other famous names to play at the club included Rod Stewart, Elton John, Manfred Mann and Eric Clapton.
+Dave is also good friends with Bill Wyman of the Rolling Stones.

 Ossemsley Manor, New Milton

 Built in 1908 as a private house, the manor was sold to Harold Walker, chairman of Bournemouth and Boscombe Athletic Football Club, in the fifties and was run as a country club throughout the sixties and seventies by the professional golfer Ernest ‘Bunny’ Millward.
 After its closure in the mid-sixties, the management team moved onto the Ridge Hotel in Bransgore where they opened the Cuckoo Club.
 It has since been converted into private apartments.